 The COVID-19 pandemic has significantly changed our way of life as it has for people all over the world.
-Like everyone, the charity has been affected by the ongoing COVID-19 pandemic.
-As trustees of the charity we are aware that the finances of the charity will be significantly changed and we are following the advice of our financial advisers to minimise any losses.
+Like everyone, the charity has been affected by the COVID-19 pandemic.
+As trustees of the charity, we are aware that the finances of the charity have been and will continue to be significantly changed and we are following the advice of our financial advisers to minimise any losses.
 Most of the Sisters are over 70 years of age and, therefore, are classed "vulnerable" according to the government guidelines.
 The trustees have ensured that all our communities are aware of the seriousness of COVID-19.
 The trustees are in regular contact with the sisters through telephone or video calls.
 We are aware of the impact of isolation on health and we are attempting to support the most vulnerable.
 The charity has a care home which is following all government advice to try and maintain the good health of all residents and staff.
+It is with sadness that we report that four of sisters died in early 2021.

 Many of the Sisters do charitable work for their local parishes or for other organisations.
-In most cases this work has stopped as a result of the lockdown.
-Sisters are following the advice to stay at home, observe social distancing, restricted travel and all the other preventive measures ordered by the government.
+In most cases this work stopped as a result of the lockdown.
+Sisters have followed the advice to stay at home, observe social distancing, restricted travel and all the other preventive measures ordered by the government.
 However, as far as is possible, we remain in contact with the vulnerable people we are accompanying, by skype, zoom and telephone.
+Ministries which can be carried out by Zoom or other internet communications continue i.e. Marriage Tribunal, Facilitation, Support of Sisters in Democratic Republic of Congo, Austria, Belgium, U.S.A, Canada and France.

-Through the use of the internet the trustees can have meetings via zoom and skype.
-We have the privilege of living in community and this lessens the sense of isolation that so many are experiencing currently.
+Through the use of the internet the trustees have met via zoom and skype.
+We have the privilege of living in community and this lessens the sense of isolation that so many have experienced.